-There's still a lot going on, especially over Halloween, when there's a parade, and for Nouveau Wine Weekend Nov.
-16-17.
+There's still a lot going on, especially over Halloween, when there's a parade, and for Nouveau Wine Weekend on the weekend before Thanksgiving.

 And late fall is a good time to drive in the countryside, especially the ridges east of town, which are lined with oaks that retain their leaves well into November.

 This college town is much quieter, though the St. Olaf-Carlton football game generates some excitement.
 Carlton's stadium is right next to its Arboretum, a lovely place to hike in late fall, when the gnarled branches of oaks show black against the sky.

 There's a nice selection of small, independent shops on Division Street downtown.
 And there's always a free concert to attend at St. Olaf College, which is world-renowned for its music program.